Don't Become a Victim of Foreclosure Fraud

 Be wary of any company that contacts you.
 They read foreclosure listings and then contact desperate homeowners with shady deals.

 Know what you are signing.
 Don't let a counselor pressure you into signing paperwork you haven't had a chance to read thoroughly or don't understand.
+You may be signing onto foreclosure fraud without knowing it.

 Don't believe the scammers.
 Scammers tell homeowners that free foreclosure-prevention services don’t have the staffing or financial leverage to get quick relief on the loan.
 That’s not true.